dracor-org/dracor-textbook/docs/assessment/05-infrastructure-assessment.md

 :tags: [remove-input]
 from jupyterquiz import display_quiz

-q3 = [
+display_quiz([
   {
-    "question": "Why does the chapter discuss DraCor’s missing full-text search as an infrastructural example?", "type": "multiple_choice",
+    "question": "Why does the chapter discuss DraCor's missing full-text search as an infrastructural example?", "type": "multiple_choice",
     "answers": [
       {"answer": "Because the lack of search proves that DraCor is technically outdated and should be abandoned.", "correct": False, "feedback": "No. The chapter does not frame this as a reason to abandon DraCor."}, {"answer": "Because it shows that infrastructure reflects architectural choices shaped by specific research priorities, especially structural and network analysis.", "correct": True, "feedback": "Correct.
-The example illustrates how DraCor’s design grew out of particular research questions and priorities."}, {"answer": "Because full-text search is impossible in XML databases such as eXist-db.", "correct": False, "feedback": "No. The chapter does not claim that XML databases cannot support search."}, {"answer": "Because search is available only in local DraCor instances, not at dracor.org.", "correct": False, "feedback": "Incorrect.
+The example illustrates how DraCor's design grew out of particular research questions and priorities."}, {"answer": "Because full-text search is impossible in XML databases such as eXist-db.", "correct": False, "feedback": "No. The chapter does not claim that XML databases cannot support search."}, {"answer": "Because search is available only in local DraCor instances, not at dracor.org.", "correct": False, "feedback": "Incorrect.
 The point is that search was not built into the core design described in the chapter."}
     ]
   }
-]

-display_quiz(q3, max_width=1000)
+], max_width=1000)
 :::

 ## Question 4